It’s been 1 year since the start of the COVID-19 Pandemic…now what?

 At the same time, medical experts have been working tirelessly to care for people suffering from COVID-19, and develop life-saving vaccinations to be administered to millions.

 DHEC’s latest count shows over 800,000 vaccinations in total administered in South Carolina.
-However, for the United States, over 95 millions doses have gone into the arms of Americans.
+However, for the United States, over 95 million doses have gone into the arms of Americans.

 President Biden has made one of his goals to administer 100 million doses by his first 100 days in office; he fully expects to surpass that goal.